 - + Academic Sanction: The assignment of a grade on a test, assignment, or course as a result of academic misconduct. - + Community Restitution: An assignment that provides unpaid service to a group or organization either on or off campus. - + Confiscation: Prohibited items removed from one's possession by college personnel or law enforcement agencies.
-Confiscated items will not be returned in most cases. - + Educational Assignment: A writing and/or research assignment which discusses fact and theory about a topic related to the violation committed. - + Expulsion: Permanent removal from the college.
+Confiscated items will not be returned in most cases. - + Educational Assignment: A writing and/or research assignment which discusses fact and theory about a topic related to the violation committed. - Expulsion: Permanent separation from the College.
 This sanction is designed for serious violations or repeat offenses which jeopardize the College community to the degree that a student's permanent separation from the college is necessary.
-This sanction includes a ban from all college property. - + Residential Reassignment: A required move from one's current residence hall room to a new location. - Monetary Fine: A financial sanction. - + Notification of Legal Guardian: A student's legal guardian may be notified as a result of certain judicial actions. - Disciplinary Probation: Designed for serious or repeat violations.
+This sanction includes a ban from all college property.
+Students who are expelled will be unenrolled from their classes and are permanently ineligible to reenroll in any SMC courses or other programs.
+Expelled students may not return to campus for any reason without the written permission of the Dean of Students or their designee. - Residential Reassignment: A required move from one's current residence hall room to a new location. - Monetary Fine: A financial sanction. - Notification of Legal Guardian: A student's legal guardian may be notified as a result of certain judicial actions. - Disciplinary Probation: Designed for serious or repeat violations.
 The next violation, regardless of the type of offense, may result in residential suspension, suspension from the College, or expulsion.
-The duration of probation is determined by the party issuing the sanctions. - Removal/Suspension from Campus Housing: Designed for serious violations or repeat offenses.
+The duration of probation is determined by the party issuing the sanctions. - Conditional Probation: The student may be required to meet certain conditions to maintain enrollment or certain privileges.
+Examples of this include required attendance to certain meetings (with advisors or other resources), compulsory referrals to counseling, or regular check-ins with community life staff. - Removal/Suspension from Campus Housing: Designed for serious violations or repeat offenses.
 It is the loss of residential status and the privileges that accompany living in the residence halls, including a ban from the residence halls.
-The duration of the removal from the residence halls is determined by the party issuing the sanction. - + Removal of Privileges: Students may be restricted from representing the college or attending campus events.
-The duration of the removal of privileges is determined by the party issuing the sanction. - Restitution: Payment for damages, cleanup, or replacement necessary as a result of the violation. - Suspension: Temporary removal from the college.
+The duration of the removal from the residence halls is determined by the party issuing the sanction. - Referral: Referral to on-campus or off-campus resources for services (such as assessment, treatment, education, etc.).
+Financial costs for any referrals incurring charges are the responsibility of the student. - Removal of Privileges: Students may be restricted from representing the college or attending campus events.
+The duration of the removal of privileges is determined by the party issuing the sanction. - Restitution: Payment for damages, cleanup, or replacement necessary as a result of the violation.

+- Suspension: Non-permanent separation from the College.
+Students who are suspended will be unenrolled from their classes and will be ineligible to reenroll in any courses or other SMC programs until the expiration of their sanction.
 This sanction is designed for serious violations or repeat offenses.
 This includes a ban from all college property.
 The duration of the suspension is determined by the party issuing the sanction. - Written Warning: A formal reprimand that one's behavior is in violation of college standards.